argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

 * `organization`: Required.
 Name of the Azure DevOps organization.
 * `teamProject`: Required.
 The name of the team project within the specified `organization`.
 * `accessTokenRef`: Required.
 A `Secret` name and key containing the Azure DevOps Personal Access Token (PAT) to use for requests.
+* `api`: Optional.
+URL to Azure DevOps.
+If not set, `https://dev.azure.com` is used.
+* `allBranches`: Optional, default `false`.
+If `true`, scans every branch of eligible repositories.
+If `false`, check only the default branch of the eligible repositories.

 ## Filters